-Once other tobacco products are designated as tax exempt under G.S.
-105-113.35, they must be sold in tax-exempt transactions.
+Once tobacco products are designated as tax exempt under G.S.
+105-113.36A, they must be sold in tax-exempt transactions.

-8. Discount; Refund (G.S.
-105-113.39)
+9. Discount; Refund (G.S.
+105-113.37C)

-A wholesale dealer or a retail dealer who is primarily liable for taxes on Other Tobacco Products is allowed to deduct a discount equal to two percent (2%) of the tax due if the report is filed and the tax due is paid by the due date.
+A wholesale dealer or a retail dealer who is primarily liable for taxes on tobacco products not including vapor products is allowed to deduct a discount equal to two percent (2%) of the tax due if the report is filed and the tax due is paid by the due date.
 The discount covers expenses incurred in preparing the records and reports and the expense of furnishing a bond.

-A wholesale dealer or a retail dealer who is primarily liable for the excise tax and is in possession of stale or otherwise unsalable tobacco products upon which the tax has been paid may return the tobacco products to the manufacturer and apply to the Secretary for refund of tax paid, less any discount allowed on the unsalable tobacco products.
-The application must be in the form prescribed by the Secretary and shall be accompanied by a written certificate signed under penalty of perjury or by an affidavit from the manufacturer listing the tobacco products returned to the manufacturer by the applicant.
+A wholesale dealer or a retail dealer who is primarily liable for the excise tax and is in possession of stale or otherwise unsalable tobacco products, including vapor products, upon which the tax has been paid may return the tobacco products, including vapor products, to the manufacturer and apply to the Secretary for refund of tax paid, less any discount allowed on the unsalable tobacco products, not including vapor products.
+The application must be either Form B-A-102R, Application for Other Tobacco Products Excise Tax Refund for North Carolina Tax-Paid Other Tobacco Products Returned to Manufacturer for other tobacco products or Form B-A-102R, Application for Vapor Products Excise Tax Refund for North Carolina Tax-Paid Vapor Products Returned to Manufacturer for vapor products and shall be accompanied by a written certificate signed under penalty of perjury or by an affidavit from the manufacturer listing the tobacco products returned to the manufacturer by the applicant.